ACC 200 Independent Study in Accounting (1-4 hours)

 - 15 Pages for 9 – 12 credits

 - Student’s Academic Advisor

 *Summer and Fall internships will be presented on the afternoon of the last Friday of the Fall Semester.
-Spring internships will be presented as a part of LASS, date given in each Spring academic calendar on the HUB website.)
+Spring internships will be presented as a part of LASS, date given in each Spring academic calendar on the website.)